Outcast (Paver novel)

-Outcast is the fourth book in the Chronicles of Ancient Darkness series by Michelle Paver.
-There are six books in the series.
-Outcast is illustrated by Geoff Taylor.
+Outcast is a 2007 children's fantasy adventure novel written by Michelle Paver and illustrated by Geoff Taylor.
+It is the fourth book in the Chronicles of Ancient Darkness.
+It is preceded by Wolf Brother (2004), Spirit Walker (2005), and Soul Eater (2006), and followed by Oath Breaker (2008), Ghost Hunter (2009), Viper's Daughter (2020), Skin Taker (2021), and Wolfbane (2022).

 Plot summary

 It is revealed that in the previous book, the Soul Eaters marked Torak with the Soul Eater symbol.
 When the symbol is noticed on a hunt by another boy named Aki, the decision is made to banish him from the clans; furthermore, the leader of the Wolf Clan, that of Torak's father, announces that his mother named him 'clanless'.
-This is unprecedented, but as Torak has no clan to defend his innocence, he becomes an outcast.
+This is unprecedented, but as Torak has no clan(guardian) to defend his innocence, he becomes an outcast.
 He leaves the clans with Wolf.
-His friends Renn and Bale repeatedly try to help him, but Torak refuses, fearing for their safety, as the punishment for helping a Soul eater is death.
+His friends Renn and Bale relentlessly try to help him, but Torak refuses, only caring for their safety, as the punishment for helping a Soul eater is death.